Are you in the market looking for an Electric Vehicle (EV)? Well, then consider getting a second-hand model!

-Where a budget EV can drive up to 100 kilometres on a single charge, a high-end second-hand car lets you enjoy a far better range.
-A typical used luxury EV can cover a distance of at least 400 kilometres on a single charge as it has a bigger battery pack.
+Where a budget EV can drive up to 100 kilometers on a single charge, a high-end second-hand car lets you enjoy a far better range.
+A typical used luxury EV can cover a distance of at least 400 kilometers on a single charge as it has a bigger battery pack.

 Are there any efficient charging stations near you?

 In bigger cities, you’ll be able to locate charging stations comfortably.
 Metropolises and even tier-II cities in India now boast easily accessible EV charging stations.
 Nonetheless, make sure you map out these stations around your home or office for improved convenience before buying an EV.

 Unfortunately, you might find it challenging to scout for EV charging stations on remote highways and rural parts of India.
 Luckily, this scenario is slowly getting better as the installation of EV charging stations is already underway in various states across India.